-The City of Hanford's General Plan designates this area primarily for Low Density Residential use.
-As the vacant residential lands develop, the most efficient and logical provider of municipal services would be the City of Hanford.
+The City of Hanford's General Plan designates this area primarily for Low Density Residential use and Corridor Mixed Use.
+As the vacant lands develop, the most efficient and logical provider of municipal services would be the City of Hanford.
 Costs of any service extensions or connections would be borne by the development.